Skip to Content

 Sand Dunes

-The 228-metre-high hills of sand – yes, that’s about 69 stories high – are the tallest sand peaks in the United States.
-In fact, the dunes were a national monument until boundary changes led to its reclassification in 2004.
+The 228-metre-high dunes – yes, that’s about 69 stories high – are the tallest in the United States.

 If “sand sports” aren’t your cup of tea, the national park’s Medano Pass also offers a 4×4 off-road driving trail that’ll take you from the park to the neighbouring town of Gardner.